UNO-Robotics/motion/README.md

 ### Previous examples

 This library has been used by UNO Robotics for many years.
-Here we compile code from previous years' competitions:
+Here we compile code from previous years' competitions.

 [Yamaraz](https://github.com/nrayamajhee/Yamaraz).

 2019:

 [TheUglyDuckling](https://github.com/RishavRajendra/TheUglyDuckling).